CharlesLenk/scad-export/README.md

 ## Writing the SCAD Export Map

-A `.scad` file is needed to define the parts to export.
+A `.scad` file is needed to define the models to export.
 This file should contain an `if/else` statement that selects which part to render by a variable called "name".
-A file called `export map.scad` which demonstrates this pattern is available in the [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#example-export-mapscad).
+For an example of this pattern, see `example export map.scad` in the [example project](https://github.com/CharlesLenk/scad-export-example?tab=readme-ov-file#example-export-mapscad).

 For most projects, it's easiest to use this script by having a single `export map.scad` file which imports all parts that you want to export from separate `.scad` files.